What do HTS 2000, Durafix, and Aladdin 3 in 1 have in common?

 All of these rods are aluminum brazing rods and they are made basically from aluminum and zinc.

-(HTS 2000 advertises more alloys than just zinc)
+(HTS 2000 advertises more alloying than just zinc)

 More zinc is added than with any conventional aluminum alloy to lower the melting point to less than that of aluminum so that the brazing rod will flow long before the aluminum gets hot enough to melt.